Varien: 2019–present

-On January 1, 2019, in Bigshot Magazine, Kaelar looks back on her 2018 musical highlights throughout the year and reflects,"I’d definitely say landing the VIXX track "Scentist" [in 2018] which went to number one in Korea in April, and then number three in October in Japan.
+On January 1, 2019, in Bigshot Magazine, Kaelar looks back on his 2018 musical highlights throughout the year and reflects,"I’d definitely say landing the VIXX track "Scentist" [in 2018] which went to number one in Korea in April, and then number three in October in Japan.
 This marked my first official placement in the K-Pop realm of which there is so much more to come.
 I was credited as producer, songwriter, and arranger.”

 Kaelar's next full album release, "The Second Industrial Revolution" was on December 5, 2019.
 The album was renowned and extolled by critics, and was quoted as being uncompromising, daring and utterly raw.
 Broadway World Music reviewed the album, "At its essence the album is a celebration of this "imperfect", exalting the artistic beauty and freedom that lies in surrender to that.
 From the very start of the album, in titular single 'THE SECOND INDUSTRIAL REVOLUTION', there is a grainy, clipping quality to the production this is far removed from the polished normalcy of much of today's electronica, carried through as the album begins its descent into darkness."

-Referring to the album, Varien speaks about wanting to connect with her imperfect, marginalized and "weird" audience, saying, "Throw away the shrink wrap and throw yourself into the abyss with me."
-It was also stated that the album The Second Industrial Revolution was produced "in the pits of [Kaelar's] deepest depression," and "[lifted her] through the dark times" as well as resulted in a physical relocation of Kaelar to the Northern European country of Finland.
+Referring to the album, Varien speaks about wanting to connect with his imperfect, marginalized and "weird" audience, saying, "Throw away the shrink wrap and throw yourself into the abyss with me."
+It was also stated that the album The Second Industrial Revolution was produced "in the pits of [Kaelar's] deepest depression," and "[lifted him] through the dark times" as well as resulted in a physical relocation of Kaelar to the Northern European country of Finland.